venesetrix/Cyber-Library/AWS CLF-C02.md

 | Storage optimized | High access to large datasets |
 | Accelerated optimized | Requiring high processing capabilities |

+An Instance is running from an Amazon Machine Image (AMI), which is a template containing a configuration for Operating systems, Applications and application servers.

+Each EC2 instance has an instance store, a temporary block level storage.
+But you can also attach an Amazon Elastic Block Storage (EBS) as volume (only one instance at a time, but multiple volumes each instance) or Amazon Elastic File Systems (EFS).

+__Access Instances via__
+* AWS Systems Manager
+* EC2 Instance Connect - AWS IAM policies and principals are used to control SSH access.
+* Terminal - SSH clients
+* Web Browser - By using user-data field.

+When creating a new instance, you can enable the instance metadata service (IMDS) through the advanced details section an display attribute details by using the instance's public IP.

 Other compute services:
 | Purpose | Description |
 | :--- | :---------- |